Frequently Asked Questions

 Generally, yes.
-We usually travel to two or three away games that are a relatively close distance to UNT.
-In the recent past, for example, we have done road trips to Rice, SMU, and Louisiana Tech.
+We usually travel to one or two away games that are a relatively close distance to UNT.
+In the recent past, for example, we have done road trips to Rice, SMU, UTSA, and Louisiana Tech.
 We do not travel to extremely far games, such as UTEP, UAB, or FAU.
-Travel plans for 2020 are still unknown due to COVID.

 8. Do I have to be a music major to march in the marching band?